Nixes/iotHub/README.md

 - Event based: Sensors only send data when they have something to show for it, no polling

 #Installation
+Make sure you have a MongoDB server running first.

 grab the latest version from github
 ```